allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 ### Limitations of Import-maps
 Currently, there are some limitations of the Import-maps, but these may be lifted in the future:
-- Only one import-map is supported
+- Only one Import-map is supported
   - Processing the first import-map script tag will disallow the following import maps from being processed.
     Those import map script tags won't be parsed and the onerror handlers will be called.
     Note that even if the first import map is failed to parse, those import maps